lmapii/practical-zephyr/03_devicetree_semantics/readme.md

 };
 ```

-> **Note:** We're deliberatly skipping references to a node using `phandle` properties since those are _properties_, and properties are accessed differently, as we'll see in the next section (yes, technically node references in `/chosen` and `/aliases` are properties too, but those nodes are predefined by the [devicetree specification][devicetree-spec]).
+> **Note:** We're deliberately skipping references to a node using `phandle` properties since those are _properties_, and properties are accessed differently, as we'll see in the next section (yes, technically node references in `/chosen` and `/aliases` are properties too, but those nodes are predefined by the [devicetree specification][devicetree-spec]).

 Having thoroughly explored devicetree, we know that we have the following possibilities to refer to a node:
 - Using the `/aliases` or `/chosen` nodes,
 - using a globally unique _node label_,
 - or via the node's full _path_.

-As we've seen in the previous chapter about the devicetree basics, it is up to you to decide what you want to use in your application.
-It typically might make sense to use `/aliases` or `/chosen` nodes, since paths and even node labels can be different for, e.g., different boards.
+In the previous article, we've learned that it is up to you to decide which way to reference nodes in your application.
+It typically makes sense to use `/aliases` or `/chosen` nodes, since paths and even node labels can be different for, e.g., different boards.

 How can we reference nodes?
-We know that nodes as such do not exist in Zephyr's generated devicetree: Nodes are translated into _tokens_ and do not have any value on their own.
-In Zephyr these tokens are referred to as _node identifiers_ and they are used as parameters by other macros, e.g., to retrieve a property value.
+We know that nodes as such do not exist in Zephyr's generated devicetree: Nodes are translated into _tokens_ and thus do not have any value on their own.
+In Zephyr, these tokens are referred to as _node identifiers_ and they are used as parameters by other macros, e.g., to retrieve a property value.
 Such tokens are practically just prefixes for property macros.

 Enough talk.
-Let's start with `/aliases`: Zephyr provides the `DT_ALIAS` macro get a node's identifier via its alias:
+Let's start with `/aliases`: Zephyr provides the `DT_ALIAS` macro to get a node's identifier via its alias:

 ```c
 // Node identifier by /aliases node.